Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-* Thirty relics done of 34+ planned, with temporary images and placeholder sounds.
+* Thirty one relics done of fourth four planned, with temporary images and placeholder sounds.
-* Twelve game modifiers, ranging from adding more relics at start to making the game easier/harder.
+* Twelve game modifiers, ranging from adding more relics at start to making the game easier/harder/wackier.
 * Six cards, acessible through one specific relic.
 * One event, which is the gateway for two relics and one potion.

 * Most content above in English and simplified Chinese.

-# Mod Crossover Content
+# Mod Crossover Content (mods listed below needed to access it)

-None by now.
+With Vex TheArtist Mod(https://steamcommunity.com/sharedfiles/filedetails/?id=1840178754): two relics.

 # Current State